adhithin/Moon/_posts/2022-06-01-museum-night.md

 #### What did I learn?

-They seemed to have a lot of good security features, and definitely understood their upload.
+They seemed to have a lot of good security features, and definitely understood their upload technicals.
+They took a look at file size, and what pictures they could upload.
+This was interesting to see, since our project focused on uploading pdf files.
+I was also interested in their display and security features, since there might need to be a restriction on who can upload pictures on the site.

 #### Pictures!